Interpreting The Insight 2023 Sales KPI Report - Kellblog

 Insight Partners recently published an excellent 2023 Sales KPI Report.
-As I went through it, I thought it could be educational and fun to write a companion guide for two distinct audiences:
+As I went through it, I thought it could be educational and fun to write a companion guide for three distinct audiences:

 - The intimidated.
 Those who find SaaS benchmark reports as impenetrable as James Joyce.
-The post could serve as my Ulysses Guide for the interested, but in need of assistance.
+The post could serve as my Ulysses Guide for the interested but in need of assistance.

 - The cavalier.
 Those who are perhaps too comfortable, too quick to jump into the numbers, and ergo potentially misinterpreting the data.
 The post could serve to slow them down and make them think a bit more before diving into interpretation.

+- The interested.
+Those who simply enjoy deeper thinking on this topic and who are curious about how someone like me (i.e., someone who spends far too much time thinking about SaaS metrics) approaches it.

 So, let’s try it.
-I’ll go page-by-page through the short guide, sharing impressions and questions that arise in my mind (i.e., the mind of someone who spends far too much time thinking about SaaS metrics), as I read this report.
+I’ll go page-by-page through the short guide, sharing impressions and questions that arise in my mind as I read this report.
 As usual, this has ended up about five times as much work as I thought at the outset.

 Onwards!
 Grab your copy and let’s go.